 -- Freedom is defined by the fences that protect us from bondage.
 Jesus was a

-free man, even while being dragged into a kangaroo court and
+free man, even while fettered by the religious establishment and dragged into a kangaroo court

-wrongly sentenced to death.
+wrongly sentenced Him to death.
 So long as He did the

-to our freedom, for there are forces at work that want to strip us of that
+to our freedom, for there are forces at work that want to place us in bondage

-freedom, and the forces that work the hardest reside within our own flesh.
+and repress our mind from believing the word of God, and those forces work hardest within our own flesh.

-Once we harness the beast within, the jealousies of
+Once we harness the beast that dwells in our bodily form, the jealousies of

 Mat 27,3-10